DragonsInn/BIRD3-legacy/README.md

-# BIRD3, the roleplayer's CMS
+# BIRD3, the role-player's CMS
 This is the CMS behind the Dragon's Inn.
 I have open-sourced it for easier contribution, and to let people see the guts of it.
 Developers can use this is as a resource to learn about scalable projects that utilize inter-language communication and other things.
 In fact, I would go as far and say that people actually get to look at an application that would be best described as "common practice" or at least "running with current tech".

+BIRD3 runs on UNIX systems **only**.
+I might make it compatible to Windows at some point, but core-dependencies such as Workerman require UNIX.
+So if you want to try running BIRD3, use docker.
+I might provide an image in the future.

 ## Common practices
-- Modularized
+### Modularized
 The whole BIRD3 source tree is modularized.
 It even has a few modules inside of it that are to be published out of it too.
 Like it's web server component.

-- Unit testing
+### Unit testing
 BIRD3 is tested in all aspects back and forth.
 We use Jasmine for Node and Web, Peridot for PHP.

-- Code sharing
+### Code sharing
 The namespaces are aligned in a way that allows the code to be shared between the various parts.
 For instance, the frontend could easily use the same method for pasword generation than the backend.
 No problem!

-- Branching
+### Branching
 Heavy changes in the code are branched, minor changes are kept on master.
 Master is always the topmost development branch.

-- Versioning with semver
+### Versioning with semver
 Although `BIRD 3.0.0-dev.76` may not look like it, but it actually is a semantic version:
     * Major: `3`
     * Minor: `0`
     * Patch: `0`
     * Tag: `dev.76`

-- Development and production dependencies are separated BIRD3 makes use of `dependencies` and `devDependencies` in order to sort it's stuff into what is needed in development, and which is only needed for running.
+### Development and production dependencies are separated
+BIRD3 makes use of `dependencies` and `devDependencies` in order to sort it's stuff into what is needed in development, and which is only needed for running.

 ## Dependencies, when running the whole stack: